Key takeaways

 2. How can I get help with credit card debt?

-You can seek help from nonprofit credit counseling agencies, which offer free or low-cost personal finance advice and debt management plans.
+You can seek help from nonprofit credit counseling agencies, which offer free or low-cost personal finance advice and debt management plan.
 Creditors may also offer hardship programs or payment plans.

 3. What are credit card debt relief programs?

 Debt relief programs help reduce or manage what you owe.
 Options include consolidation loans, debt settlement, debt management plans, and hardship programs.
-All of these aim to lower the amount you owe and make payments more manageable.
-Be cautious, as certain debt relief programs cost money and can impact on your credit score.
+All of these aim to lower the amount due and make payments more manageable.
+Be cautious, as certain debt relief programs cost money and can negatively impact your credit score.

 4. What if I can’t afford my credit card payments?

-Call your card issuer and ask for a hardship or payment plan you can afford.
-Many creditors are willing to work with consumers.
+Contact your card issuer and request a hardship or payment plan that you can afford.
+Many creditors are willing to work with consumers to resolve their financial difficulties.
 You can also contact a credit counseling agency and enroll in a debt management plan.
+Don’t be ashamed to ask for help.
+Professionals can guide you through how to pay off debt with no money, without falling further behind.

 Bottom line